linrunner/tlp-doc/faq/battery.rst

 ThinkPad T430(s)/T530/W530/X230 (and all later models)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Solutions:

-* Install a kernel ≥ 4.19 to make natacpi available
-* TLP automatically uses `tpacpi-bat` when the kernel module `acpi_call` is available, see :ref:`faq-which-kernel-module`
+Solution: install version 1.5 or later and a kernel ≥ 5.17 for full `natacpi` support.

 ThinkPad T420(s)/T520/W520/X220
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^